francesca-selvaggio/rfm-customer-segmentation/README.md

 ## Limitations

-1. **No product-level data used** — RFM treats all purchases equally, regardless of product category or margin.
+1. **No product-level data used**: RFM treats all purchases equally, regardless of product category or margin.
-2. **Single-country bias** — The majority of transactions are UK-based; global segmentation would require country-level normalisation.
+2. **Single-country bias**: the majority of transactions are UK-based; global segmentation would require country-level normalisation.
-3. **Static snapshot** — RFM is a point-in-time analysis.
+3. **Static snapshot**: RFM is a point-in-time analysis.
 Scores decay over time and require periodic refresh (recommended: monthly).
-4. **NTILE is distribution-sensitive** — Quartile boundaries shift if the dataset composition changes.
+4. **NTILE is distribution-sensitive**: Quartile boundaries shift if the dataset composition changes.
 Thresholds should be recalibrated on new data.